xonixx/xonixx.github.io/makesure.md

 - automating the publication of releases,
 - deployment, etc.

-However, build tools are often used for such purposes.
+Often, build tools are used for such purposes.

 [Make](https://en.wikipedia.org/wiki/Make_(software)) is perhaps the most famous of them.

 Similar functionality is known to nodejs developers and loved by them in the form of scripts in package.json (npm run-scripts).
 Java veterans will remember Ant.

-But nodejs/Ant needs to be installed, make, although capable of doing *task runner* functions, is rather inconvenient in this role, being in fact a very old school *build tool* with all the ensuing consequences.
+But nodejs/Ant needs to be installed. `make`, although capable of serving as a *task runner*, is rather inconvenient in this role, being in fact a very old school *build tool* with all the ensuing consequences.

-And shell scripts require some system and inevitable routine in writing (argument handling, help messages, etc.).
+And the shell scripts require some system and inevitable routine in writing (argument handling, help messages, etc.).
 Although, for example, [Taskfile](https://github.com/adriancooney/Taskfile) is a great template for such scripts.

 And so [makesure](https://github.com/xonixx/makesure) was born.